MicrosoftDocs/microsoft-salescopilot-docs/articles/mobile-support.md

 ## Teams experience

-the Sales app in Teams has mixed support on Teams mobile version.
+The Sales app in Teams has mixed support on Teams mobile version.

 ### Supported features